Kometa-Team/Kometa/docs/pmm/faqs.md

     Whilst this error can be ignored, we strongly advise you to move over to the new attributes, which can be done following this guidance:

-    :fontawesome-solid-1: If your YAML file contains `collections:` or is a PMM Defaults Collection File then it belongs under `collection_files`.
+    :fontawesome-solid-1: If your YAML file creates collections or is a PMM Defaults Collection File then it belongs under `collection_files`.

-    :fontawesome-solid-2: If your YAML file contains `overlays:` or is a PMM Defaults Overlay File then it belongs under `overlay_files`
+    :fontawesome-solid-2: If your YAML file creates overlays or is a PMM Defaults Overlay File then it belongs under `overlay_files`

-    :fontawesome-solid-3: If your YAML file contains `metadata:` then it belongs under `metadata_files`
+    :fontawesome-solid-3: If your YAML file edits item metadata ([see this example](../files/metadata.md/#__tabbed_1_1)) then it belongs under `metadata_files`

-    If your file contains both `collections:` and `metadata:` then it should go in both `collection_files` and `metadata_files`
+    If your file creates collections AND edits item metadata, then it should go in both `collection_files` and `metadata_files`

-    If you are unsure on the above, the majority of `metadata_path` items will now fall under `collection_files`, but you can ask on the Discord.
+    If you are unsure on the above, the majority of `metadata_path` files  will now fall under `collection_files`, and all `overlay_path` files will now fall under `overlay_files`.

+    If you require any assistance with this, please visit our Discord Server where we can assist you.

     Below is an example of the new attributes in use:

     ```yaml